eyalroz/cuda-api-wrappers/README.md

 You may have noticed this list reads like the opposite of the [key features](#key-features), listed above: The idea is to make this library overcome and rectify all of these deficiencies as much as possible.

-## Detailed documentation

-Detailed Doxygen-genereated documentation is [available](https://codedocs.xyz/eyalroz/cuda-api-wrappers/).
-It is mostly complete; please file a bug if an API function is missing or under-documented.

 ## Requirements